 Ramsay's Indonesian business delivered a strong operating result for the year.
-In local currency (Indonesian Rupiah) revenue grew 11.5% and EBIT grew 28% during the period.
-EBITDA margins rose from 16.5% to 17.8%.
+In local currency (Indonesian Rupiah) revenue grew 11.5% (to AUD 68.1 million) and EBIT grew 28.0% (to AUD 8.0 million) during the period.
+EBITDA margins rose to 17.8% from 16.5%.
+The increased profitability was the result of organic growth at the business driven by increased admissions and cost control.